-\textbf{Internal / External Validity:} (1) Dataset Bias: the distribution of (the types of) target functionalities is biased and may affect the final evaluation results, although the considered functionalities are all derived from widely used benchmarks for code generation.
-To mitigate this threat, in Section~\ref{sec: results} (RQ3) we separately compared different LLMs on each type of functionality.
+\textbf{Internal / External Validity.} (1) Dataset Bias: the distribution of (the types of) target functionalities is biased and may affect the final evaluation results, although the considered functionalities are all derived from widely used benchmarks for code generation.
+To mitigate this threat, in Section~\ref{sec: results} (RQ3), we separately compare different LLMs on each type of functionality.
 (2) Model Configuration: different hyperparameters across different models may also result in variations in performance.
 In our evaluation, we adopt the default parameters for all the evaluated models and explicitly point out all other parameters used in the experiments.
-(3) Tool Reliability: In our evaluating framework, due to the discrepancies in the C\# versions supported by tools, in very few cases correct code can be determined as failures after compilation.
-To mitigate this threat, we artificially check and correct the compilation results as thoroughly as possible.
-(4) Generalizability: the evaluation only considers code written in C\# language, and the conclusions may not be applicable to other programming languages, especially those that are less widely used or are domain-specific.
-As one of the most commonly used programming languages in natural distribution, C\# is also widely considered in the evaluation for code generation~\cite{lozhkov2024starcoder2stackv2}, we therefore believe that the evaluation against C\# code is representative for LLMs.
-Additionally, with acceptable engineering efforts and tool support, the evaluating framework in this paper can also be extended to support other programming languages.
+(3) Tool Reliability: in our evaluation framework, due to the discrepancies in the C\# versions supported by tools, in very few cases, correct code can be determined as failures after compilation.
+To mitigate this threat, we manually check and correct the compilation results as thoroughly as possible.
+(4) Generalizability: the evaluation considers only code written in C\# language, and the conclusions may not be applicable to other programming languages, especially those that are less widely used or are domain-specific.
+As one of the most commonly used programming languages in natural distribution, C\# is also widely considered in the evaluation for code generation~\cite{lozhkov2024starcoder2stackv2}.
+Therefore, we believe that the evaluation against C\# code is representative.
+Additionally, with acceptable engineering efforts and tool support, the evaluation framework in this paper can also be extended to support other programming languages.

-\textbf{Conclusion Validity:} The interpretation of evaluating results may be affected by subjective judgment, especially for those requiring artificial inspections.
-To mitigate this threat, we involve multiple researchers to conduct result analysis and cross-validation.
+\textbf{Conclusion Validity.} The interpretation of results may be affected by subjective judgment, especially for those requiring manual inspections.
+To mitigate this threat, we involve multiple researchers to conduct the result analysis and cross-validation.